 Our student Peer Advisors are our thought partners to bridge the student experience with our office.
 They strategize with us to build intentional and innovative programming in their respective industries, such as How’d You Get There? talks, Career Treks, and Peer2Peer Learning Workshops.
 The Peer Advisors act as ambassadors to our office in sharing information about our resources and upcoming events.
-They also inform our promotional efforts so we can reach the widest student population using optimum communication channels.
 Lastly, our advisors offer their time to advise peers in one-on-one appointments; questions range from the exploration of interests and resume development to how to rock an interview.
 We appreciate their voice and perspective to create meaningful programming for current Ephs!

 To schedule a time to meet with any of the following Peer Advisors, please log in to Handshake and request a new appointment here.